 Eye Movement Desensitization and Reprocessing (EMDR)

-During the first phase of EMDR, you recall and explore your trauma.
-You and your therapist work together to help you gain insight into your history.
-Your distress and behaviors might start to resolve.
+You and your therapist will work once a week for eight weeks together.
+During the first phase of EMDR, you will begin to recall and explore your trauma, as well as help you gain insight into your history.
 Then, in phase two, you work on different techniques to handle your emotional pain.
 Next, during phases three to six, you and your therapist set targets and identify three aspects of your trauma:

 - A visual image connected to your trauma

 Finally, in phases seven and eight, you work on closure and examining your progress.